urwid/urwid/docs/tutorial/index.rst

 .. literalinclude:: highcolors.py
    :linenos:

-* This palette only defines values for the high color foregroundand backgrounds, because only the high colors will be used.
+This palette only defines values for the high color foregroundand backgrounds, because only the high colors will be used.
 A real application should define values for all the modes in their palette.
 Valid foreground, background and setting values are documented in :ref:`foreground-background`.

-* :class:`Divider` widgets are used to create blank lines, colored with :class:`AttrMap`.

-* A :class:`Pile` widget arranges the
-  :class:`Divider` widgets above and below our text.

 * Behind the scenes our :class:`MainLoop` class has created a :class:`raw_display.Screen` object for drawing the screen.
 The program is put into 256-color mode by using the screen object's :meth:`raw_display.Screen.set_terminal_properties` method.

+This example builds the widgets to display in a top-down order.
+In some places we need to use a ``placeholder`` widget because we must provide a widget before the correct one has been created.

+* We change the topmost widget used by the :class:`MainLoop` by assigning to its :attr:`MainLoop.widget` property.

+* :ref:`decoration-widgets` like :class:`AttrMap` have an
+  ``original_widget`` property that we can assign to to change the widget they wrap.

+* :class:`Divider` widgets are used to create blank lines, colored with :class:`AttrMap`.

+* :ref:`container-widgets` like :class:`Pile` have a
+  ``contents`` property that we can treat like a collection of widgets and options.  :attr:`Pile.contents` supports normal list operations including ``append()`` to add child widgets.
+  :meth:`Pile.options` is used to generate the default options for the new child widgets.

 .. image:: highcolors1.png